awcodes/pounce/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/awcodes/pounce.svg?style=flat-square)](https://packagist.org/packages/awcodes/pounce)
 [![Total Downloads](https://img.shields.io/packagist/dt/awcodes/pounce.svg?style=flat-square)](https://packagist.org/packages/awcodes/pounce)

-> [!CAUTION]
-> This package is in development and not intended for production yet.

 This plugin adds a global modal for usage in Filament and is a port of [Wire Elements Modal](https://github.com/wire-elements/modal).

 ***Please star the original repo if you like this plugin.***